jackievaleri/ngonorrhoeae_abx_ml_discovery/README.md

 Discovery of antibiotics active against N. gonorrhoeae using experimental and machine learning screening.
 Below is a description of Jupyter notebooks found in this repository.

 ## 01 - Biochemical Comparisons
-This notebook compares experimental hits with non-hits to identify key biochemical differences.
-Additionally, we compare a combined dataset of tens of thousands of small molecules to further explore these distinctions.
-Finally, we analyze the biochemical characteristics of the incorrect predictions made by our model to gain insights into potential areas for improvement.
+This notebook compares experimental hits with non-hits to explore available data and identify key biochemical differences.
+Additionally, we compare a combined dataset of tens of thousands of small molecules to further explore high-throughput screening data.
+We also analyze the incorrect predictions made by our model to gain insights into potential areas for improvement.

 ## 02 - t-SNE Analysis
 This notebook uses t-distributed stochastic neighbor embedding (t-SNE) to visualize high-dimensional data in a lower-dimensional space.
 We perform t-SNE analysis on a dataset of training data and known antibiotics, considering both hits and non-hits, to understand the chemical space.